breakside/JSKit/Documentation/Goals.md

 complex combinations of elements to represent concepts that aren't easily expressed by standard elements.

-JSKit strives to hide the document-specific concepts behind a coherent application paradigm, similar to what's found on mobile or desktop development environments that never had the document-based legacy.
+`UIKit` strives to hide the document-specific concepts behind a coherent application paradigm, similar to what's found on mobile or desktop development environments that never had the document-based legacy.